jdw1996/jdw1996.github.io/_src/2020-03-31-baseball-games-i-attended-in-2019.md

 *Starting pitchers:* Walker Buehler (Dodgers), Zack Wheeler (Mets)

 Both Mets runs scored on a second inning triple by Nimmo.
-Wheeler pitched seven innings, giving up just one run, but, as was a recurring theme, the bullpen couldn't hold the lead.
+Wheeler pitched seven innings, giving up just one run, but, as was a recurring theme for the Mets this season, the bullpen couldn't hold the lead.
 Justin Wilson and Seth Lugo each gave up a run.

 ## Los Angeles Angels (0) @ New York Yankees (8), Thursday, September 17